 There are certain techniques that need to be universal in a website design.
-Here are a few of the techniques that we focus on and they should be implemented in every design.
+Here are a few of the techniques that we focus on and in my humble opinion, should be implemented in every design.

 - Clean & uncluttered

 Clean & Uncluttered: This seems fairly straightforward and easy to achieve, but then why do we all go to websites that are crammed full of a ton of information all fighting for your attention?
 Clean design makes the user of your site feel at ease, by not scaring them with information overload.
 Uncluttered pages that aren't afraid to use white space help the user digest information with feeling overwhelmed and that feeling keeps users engaged on your site.
 The higher the engagement on a site and the more pages that are visited create a massively a higher possibility of achieving the website owners conversion goals.

 Easy to Use: Ease of use is another concept that feels easy to achieve.
 However, we have all visited sites and realized we can't find the navigation or the contact information and we don't know what to do to make it work.
 Many times designers are focused on creating a cute design or a cutting edge one of a kind design.
 These approaches sound great, until the reality of using the site sets in and it creates frustration with the user who just abandons the site because it is too difficult to use.